Orthopedics is the medical field that focuses on diseases and conditions that affect your musculoskeletal system. This includes your:

 - Read online reviews or use social media.
 Online reviews may provide you with some insight into the orthopedic surgeon’s training, abilities, and success with treating various conditions.
 Reaching out on neighborhood apps or social media may also help you find a doctor who’s a good fit for you.

-You can connect with a urologist in your area using the Healthline FindCare tool.
+You can connect with an orthopedic doctor in your area using the Healthline FindCare tool.

 While looking for an orthopedic doctor, you’ll want to know if they’re covered under your insurance.
 If they aren’t, you may end up paying out-of-pocket costs that you didn’t plan for.